sh1nu11bi/sifter/README.md

 # Coming soon in Version 6

-	* Phasing out tools that use python2 and replacing them with suitable python3 replacements.
+	* Phasing out tools that use python2 and
+        * replacing them with suitable python3 tools

 <a href="https://www.youtube.com/watch?v=YU-LYLjyO6c&t=8s">Setup Video</a>